-Note 1. - The specified minima for visual meteorological conditions are contained in Chapter 3 of CAR 2 a.
-Non-precision Approach Runway.
+Note 1. - The specified minima for visual meteorological conditions are contained in Chapter 3 of CAR 2.

 Note 2.- In a control zone, a VFR flight may proceed under instrument meteorological conditions if and as authorized by air traffic control.